 This post also reviews the results seen from different potential solutions that address public transit used for employment travel.
 Specifically we compare the operational statistics generated by recent microtransit projects to Pantonium’s performance in Belleville, Ontario.
 Our technology suite can deliver reliable on-demand transportation in a way that is as efficient or even more efficient than fixed route bus services in some urban areas.

-We call this macrotransit, the core aspects of of this concept that differentiates it from microtransit, or mobility services such as dial-a-bus and ride-hailing are:
+We call this macrotransit, the core aspects of this concept that differentiates it from microtransit, or mobility services such as dial-a-bus and ride-hailing are:

 Use of large vehicles (40 foot buses)